KickingTheTV/ciapp-alpha-docs/docs/tests/swift.md

 ## Using SPM

 Add `dd-sdk-swift-testing` package to your project.
 It is located at https://github.com/DataDog/dd-sdk-swift-testing.

 Then link your test targets with the library `DatadogSDKTesting` from the package.

 If you are running UITests, your app running the tests should also be linked with this library.

 ## Binary linking

-Download the project at [dd-sdk-swift-testing](https://github.com/DataDog/dd-sdk-swift-testing) In a terminal go to the project folder and run `make release`, the resulting framework `DatadogSDKTesting.xcframework` can be found at `./build/xcframework`
-Then you can copy and link your test targets with the XCFramework.
+Download and decompress `DatadogSDKTesting.zip` from the release page.Then you can copy and link your test targets with the resulting  XCFramework.

 If you are running UITests, your app running the tests should also be linked with this library.

+> Additionally you can build the XCFramework from source code, download the project at [dd-sdk-swift-testing](https://github.com/DataDog/dd-sdk-swift-testing)  and run `make release`, the resulting framework `DatadogSDKTesting.xcframework` can be found at `./build/xcframework`

 ## Enabling